Faculty and Staff

 Gerontology Research Registry

 Students enrolled in the Master of Science in Gerontology (MSG) or Graduate Certificate in Gerontology (GCG) programs must maintain a "B" average to remain in good academic standing.
 Those with a GPA below 3.0 are placed on academic probation per rules of the University.
-A GPA of 3.0 or greater is required for graduation and conferral of a graduate degree (2.0 for the Undergraduate Certificate).
+A GPA of 3.0 or greater is required for graduation and conferral of a graduate degree (2.0 for the Undergraduate Certificate and Minor in Gerontology).

-The majority of students who enroll do succeed and graduate in a timely fashion.
-The GCG can be completed in as few as three consecutive semesters (Fall, Spring, Summer).
-The MSG can be completed in as few as five consecutive semesters.
-Personalized, developmental advising is a hallmark of the Gerontology Graduate Program; we want our students to succeed and do all we can to faciltiate their development as persons and professionals in the field of aging.
+The majority of students who enroll do succeed and graduate in a timely fashion; at most 1-2 graduate students fail to finish on time each year.
+The GCG can be completed in as few as two consecutive semesters (Fall, Spring).
+The MSG can be completed in as few as four consecutive semesters.
+Personalized, developmental advising is a hallmark of the Gerontology Program; we want our students to succeed and do all we can to faciltiate their development as persons and professionals in the field of aging.

 In addition to in-class and on-line coursework, MSG students are required to complete two, 200-hour practicum experiences (GER 6495 or 6500, 6496).
 GCG students complete one, 200-hour practicum placement (6495).
-The Advanced Practicum (6496), taken in the final semeser, is considered a "capstone" experience for the MSG and allows the student to demonstrate his or her integrated knowledge of the field, usually through a focused project and reflection paper.
+The Advanced Practicum (6496), taken in the final semeser, is considered a "capstone" experience for the MSG.

 The practicum is a "real world" work experience in most instances.
 Students interview for the placement much as they would for a paying job.
 Some agencies treat students as pseudo employees in how they train them, require health screening and testing, etc. Behavior that would be considered inapropriate or counterproductive in a paying job can also be a problem for good academic standing in a practicum placement.
 Practicum students are evaluated academically for their professional behavior, including personal presentation (i.e., appropriate hygiene and dress), keeping a schedule and following through on commitments, good communication and cooperation with co-workers, and appropriate behavior with clients.
 Practicum grades are issued by the Program Director, Dr. Meuser, in consultation with the student's site supervisor.